-Yet, this turn-based strategy game deserves your attention because it’s still one of the best strategy games for Mac available today.
+Civilization 6 on Mac can’t be considered new anymore, yet this turn-based strategy game is still one of the best strategy games for Mac available today.

 Civilization 6 has beautiful graphics and while it might not be as sophisticated as Deus Ex: Mankind Divided, it still requires a ton of horsepower to run.

-So let’s see how demanding this game is and whether your Mac has what it takes.
+So let’s see how demanding this game is and whether your Mac has what it takes to run it.

-Released late 2016, you won’t have to take chances here.
-The reviews are in and they all seem to agree: Civilization 6 is a beast.
+Released in late 2016, Civilization 6 has more than proven itself to be a safe purchase.
+The reviews all agree: Civilization 6 is a beast.

-PC Gamer, for example, didn’t spare any compliments and gave it 93/100 score, concluding that:
+PC Gamer, for example, didn’t spare any compliments and gave it 93/100 score, concluding: